Energinet-DataHub/opengeh-python-packages/source/spark_sql_migrations/README.md

 - `migration_scripts_folder_path`
 - `current_state_schemas_folder_path`
 - `current_state_tables_folder_path`
+- `current_state_views_folder_path`

 ## Current State

-The purpose of the `current step` concept is to be able to create schemas and tables that might have been deleted for some reason, even though they have been created by the normal migration process.
+The purpose of the `current step` concept is to be able to create schemas, tables and views that might have been deleted for some reason, even though they have been created by the normal migration process.

 In the `SparkSqlMigrationsConfiguration` class, there are two fields that are used to define the folder path of the